Sterling on track for weekly gain as Brexit negotiations intensify

 "Anything that brings a deal - any deal - closer to the table is going to see sterling strengthen.
 Anything that highlights the risk of no-deal is going to see sterling weaken," said John Goldie, an FX dealer at Argentex.

-But Goldie said this week's moves suggest the dynamic is skewed, as sterling rallied more on positive news.
+But Goldie said that this week's moves suggest the dynamic is skewed, as sterling rallied more on positive news.

 "Sterling dropped on the risk of no-deal being highlighted, but actually we didn't break new lows or anything… but on the prospect that we are still willing to compromise, we've broken new highs.
 So it’s almost like the market wants to see a deal be done," he said.